About every 25 years, a new industry changes the world.

 Ending oil dependence by using technology

-It is the burning of these fossil fuels, contributing to global warming, that was recently blamed on the catastrophic bush fires raging in Australia.
+It is the burning of these fossil fuels, contributing to global warming, that was previously blamed on catastrophic bush fires that raged in Australia.

 As industries seeks to end oil dependence and billions try to move more efficiently in the developing world, the 2025 trend for me comes down to a transport revolution.

 History goes in cycles.
 With new enabling technology, it’s now time for a full revisit on our 19th century auto industry.